ansys/pydpf-composites/README.rst

    The Docker container referenced in this section is not yet publicly available.

-On Windows, build docuentation with this code:
+On Windows, build documentation with this code:

 .. code:: bash